 Finding the best smart sensors for your home in 2020 can involve a lot of shopping around – but we've taken care of much of the hard work for you with this comprehensive guide.
 You'll be keeping your home safe and secure with some affordable and easy-to-use sensors in no time.

-The best smart home sensors will ping your phone as soon as anything untoward happens, which means you don't need to be worried while you're out and about: whether that's on holiday or at the office.
+Get the best smart home sensors installed and they'll ping your phone whenever something suspicious is detected – so you don't need to be worried while you're out, whether that's on holiday or at the office.

-Whether you're after the best smart motion sensors or looking to detect something else, assembled here are our top picks for the best in the business in 2019.
-Install them now for instant smart home gratification.
+Whether you're after the best smart motion sensors in particular, or wanting to install something else, here are our top picks for the best options in 2020.
+Get these installed now, and get an instant smart home upgrade.